 While on vacation in Williamsburg, VA in December 2019, we went to Bush Gardens’ Christmas Towne.
 Rides.
 Food.
 Shows.
 Lights.
-And all at the “World’s Most Beautiful Theme Park.”
-(Look it up.
-They’ve gotten the award for 29 years in a row.)
+It was all at the “World’s Most Beautiful Theme Park.”
 A fun, family event at a truly beautiful place.

 The first show we saw was a 1940’s story with traditional Christmas carols.
 The second show was an abbreviated version of “A Christmas Carol,” one of my all-time favorite Christmas stories.
 Both of these were shows you’d expect to see at a very popular, very public venue.